yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 }
 ```

-###UserRatingEvent
+### UserRatingEvent

-This event will be thrown when the page for rating your app is opened.
+This event is triggered when the page for rating your app is opened.

 ``` java
 @Subscribe